-And as if Mondays to Fridays are not enough, I always keep a paddle or two of this prickly pear cactus to enjoy as a fresh salad dip for tortilla chips or as meatless filling for tacos.
+And as if Mondays to Fridays are not enough, I always keep a paddle or two of this prickly pear cactus to enjoy as a fresh salad dip for tortilla chips or as a meatless filling for tacos.

-If you want prefer not to wrangle with the fresh variety, they’re available bottled, canned or already trimmed and cut in bags at most Mexican supermarkets.
+If you want prefer not to wrangle with the fresh variety, they’re available bottled, canned, or already trimmed and cut in bags at most Mexican supermarkets.

 Nopalitos con Huevos